austech101/BI-Analysis/README.md

 Negative profits align with default spikes, indicating a need for improved credit risk management.

-Projected profit for the next 3 months shows a moderate decline, warranting intervention.(Forecasting is based on a large amount of historical data, spanning over 2 years)
+Projected profit for the next 3 months shows a moderate decline, warranting intervention.(Forecasting works best on a large amount of historical data, spanning over 2 years)